clburlison/clburlison.com/_posts/2014-10-02-reposado-guide.md

 {% endhighlight %}

-You can install Reposado and Margarita anywhere you’d like, but I am going to use _/usr/local/asus_ (which stands for Apple Software Update Server) just to keep things organized.
+You can install Reposado and Margarita anywhere you would like, but I am going to use _/usr/local/asus_ (which stands for Apple Software Update Server) just to keep things organized.
 The following commands will create the reposado, margarita, www and meta directories within _/usr/local/asus_.
 The _www_ directory will be the location from which reposado’s catalogs and downloads will be served, and you can think of the _meta_ directory as reposado’s work area.
-A link to the asus directory will also be created at your home.
+A link to the asus directory will also be created in your home directory for faster access.

 ###Clone the code and setup the directories:
 {% highlight bash %}